Pylons/pyramid/docs/zcml.rst

 *All* predicates named in a view configuration must evaluate to true in order for the view callable it names to be considered "invokable" for a given request.
-See :ref:`view_lookup_ordering` for a description of how a view configuration matches (or doesn't match) during a request.
+See :ref:`view_lookup` for a description of how a view configuration matches (or doesn't match) during a request.

 The possible attributes of the ``view`` ZCML directive are described below.
 They are divided into predicate and non-predicate categories.